-The tip controller was tuned using turbulent wind conditions (DLC 1.1, (IEC 61400-1, 2005; GL, 2010).
+The tip controller was tuned using turbulent wind conditions (DLC (design load case) 1.1, IEC, 2005; GL, 2010).
 Gains were set in order to achieve satisfactory performance on hub loads, while at the same time avoiding an excessive actuator duty cycle (ADC).
 The performance of the controller was checked with respect to the most demanding conditions (DLC 1.3).
-A simple gain scheduling was used to further boost performance, by multiplying the gains by a factor of four around rated, and specifically between 9 and 11 m/sec.
-Due to the lower loads sustained by tip actuators compared to blade root ones, tip IPC was used over the whole operating range of the machine, and not only in region III as customarily done for full-span blade IPC.
+A simple gain scheduling was used to further boost performance, by multiplying the gains by a factor of 4 around rated wind speed, and specifically between 9 and 11 m s-1.
+Due to the lower loads sustained by tip actuators compared to blade root ones, tip IPC was used over the whole operating range of the machine and not only in region III as customarily done for full-span blade IPC.